bhashmifatnani/INFO-7374-Assignment1/README.md

 Youtube link of findings : https://youtu.be/IiEqd8UuVKM

 Assignment 2
-Nvidia Course: Fundamentals of Deep Learing for Computer Vision Documentation and readings of full course.
+Part 1 --- Nvidia Course: Fundamentals of Deep Learing for Computer Vision Documentation and readings of full course.

+Part 2-- Build best CNN model for tiny-imagenet dataset
+         Implemented Auto Keras
+         Implemented Alexet structure using keras layers
+         Using xception as pretrained model build model by adding layers to existing model Implemented transfer learning on cifar 10